Hekb/Photography-Book/README.md

 # Screenshots

 # How to run
-Clone the repo and .xcworkspace file with XCode.
+Clone the repo and run .xcworkspace file with XCode.

 # Technologies
 1. Swift